Rajshree285/ATM-Machine-Application/README.md

 Steps to run the project:
 1. Download and save the code files in a single folder.
-2. Use command promt or any IDE (eclipse) to run the code.
+2. Use command promt or any IDE (eclipse or any other) to run the code.